Hiring Tech Support for Your Small Business

 Budgeting for IT Staffing

-If your tech needs have grown past the point where they can easily be met through automated support software and IT vendors, it’s time to consider whether you have adequate budget for full-time tech staff.
+If your tech needs have grown past the point where they can easily be met through automated support software and IT vendors, it’s time to consider whether you have an adequate budget for full-time tech staff.
 You’ll need to factor in enough resources to cover an appropriate salary range, which you can determine using a salary tool that allows you to gauge compensation by geographic area and job title, as well as benefits.

 Keep in mind that it’s unlikely that all your needs will be met by one individual or even a small staff.
 You will probably need to retain your contracted tech support in addition to your new hire, especially if your business is growing quickly.
 But for the right candidate, the professional development opportunities offered by a smaller employer using a combination of in-house and outside tech resources—such as project management and vendor relations—can be powerful recruiting tools.